parallelvirtualcluster/pvc/docs/getting-started.md

 0. Perform the initial bootstrap.
 From the `pvc-ansible` repository directory, execute the following `ansible-playbook` command, replacing `<cluster_name>` with the Ansible group name from the `hosts` file.
 Make special note of the additional `bootstrap=yes` variable, which tells the playbook that this is an initial bootstrap run.
     `$ ansible-playbook -v -i hosts pvc.yml -l <cluster_name> -e bootstrap=yes`

     **WARNING:** Never rerun this playbook with the `-e bootstrap=yes` option against an active cluster.
-This will have unintended, disasterous consequences.
+This will have unintended, disastrous consequences.

 0. Wait for the Ansible playbook run to finish.
 Once completed, the cluster bootstrap will be finished, and all 3 nodes will have rebooted into a working PVC cluster.